Skip to content

 At what volume does building in-house become cost-effective?

-Beyond 50,000 documents per month, the unit cost of a SaaS platform may exceed that of an amortized internal solution.
-Below that threshold, the 3-year cost ratio is 25:1 in favor of buying.
+Beyond 50,000 documents per month, the unit cost of a SaaS platform may exceed that of an amortised internal solution.
+Below that threshold, the 3-year cost ratio is 25:1 in favour of buying.
 The exact threshold depends on document complexity and the number of custom business rules required.

 What are the most common pitfalls of in-house development?